EpsilonSolutions/netscaler-command-reference/docs/ca/ca-policy/ca-policy.md

 ##Arguments

 <b>name</b>
-Name for the content adaptation policy.
+Name for the content accelerator policy.
 Must begin with an ASCII alphabetic or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.
 Can be changed after the policy is created.

 <b>rule</b>
-Expression that determines which requests or responses match the content adaptation policy.
+Expression that determines which requests or responses match the content accelerator policy.
 When specifying the rule in the CLI, the description must be enclosed within double quotes.

 <b>action</b>
-Name of content adaptation action to be executed when the rule is evaluated to true.
+Name of content accelerator action to be executed when the rule is evaluated to true.

 <b>undefAction</b>

 <b>comment</b>
-Information about the content adaptation policy.
+Information about the content accelerator policy.

 <b>logAction</b>
 Name of messagelog action to use when a request matches this policy.